Updated: December 28, 2018

 It’s every Wisconsin company’s dream – set your business hours to a time zone other than Central time.
 Wait … that doesn’t even make any sense, because all of your local customers are in the Central time zone.
 Despite the nonsensical implications of setting a company’s hours like this, the state has expressly forbidden such a practice and will impose a fine of between $25 and $500 (as well as 10 to 30 days in prison) if you violate the law.

 Snowball Fights Are Strictly Forbidden!

-Now we turn our attention to some strange city ordinances that appear across the state, and we start in the town of Wausau.
-If you're there in the winter, you better not be planning on having a snowball fight.
+Now we turn our attention to some strange city ordinances that appear across the state, and we start in the city of Wausau.
+If you’re there in the winter, you better not be planning on having a snowball fight.
 Why?
-Because Wausau City Ordinance Chapter 9.08.020 states that "No person shall throw or shoot any object, arrow, stone, snowball or other missile or projectile, by hand or by any other means, at any other person or at, in or into any building, street, sidewalk, alley, highway, park, playground or other public place within the city."
-That's right - a city in Wisconsin has lumped snowballs in with arrows, stones, missiles and other projectiles.
+Because Wausau Municipal Code Chapter 9.08.020 states that “No person shall throw or shoot any object, arrow, stone, snowball or other missile or projectile, by hand or by any other means, at any other person or at, in or into any building, street, sidewalk, alley, highway, park, playground or other public place within the city.”
+That’s right – a city in Wisconsin has lumped snowballs in with arrows, stones, missiles and other projectiles.